PreciselyData/SpatialAnalytics/docs/getting-started/azure-aks/prepare_and_deploy_using_helm_charts.md

 we will use `EXTERNAL-IP=23.96.127.58` for creating `ingress.host` -> `23-96-127-58.nip.io`

+There are two deployment files to choose from that require different amount of resources (CPU and Memory).
+Start from the small one `~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml`.
+A production deployment should use `~/SpatialAnalytics/deploy/gitlab-deployment-values.yaml`.
+If you use your external Postgres Database, update the information in the manifest file `~/SpatialAnalytics/deploy/values-jackrabbit-postgres.yaml`.

 #### Deployment helm using PostgresSQL DB

 Edit the `values-jackrabbit-postgres.yaml` to reflect the database